• Customer Advisory

 Middle East Supply Chain Updates

-The situation in the Persian Gulf remains fluid and will evolve minute-by-minute.
-This page will be updated as new developments occur.
+The situation in the Persian Gulf remains fluid, and this page will be updated as new developments occur.

 Recent military action against Iran is disrupting global supply chains, affecting Middle East airspace and key trade routes throughout the Persian Gulf, including the Strait of Hormuz and Suez Canal